 Santorini Weather May Averages, Greece

-May is one of the best times of the year to visit Santorini, Greece, when the temperatures are high and the chance of rain is low.
-Not only is the weather great during this month, but the island will also be relatively quiet compared to the busy summer months, resulting in cheaper accommodation, flight, restaurant and attraction prices.
+The weather is great in May, but the island will also be relatively quiet compared to the busy summer months, resulting in cheaper accommodation, flights, restaurant and attraction prices.

-Although it only happens on rare occasions, temperatures can sometimes rise above 28°C or fall below 13°C during this month in Santorini.
+Although it happens rarely, temperatures can sometimes rise above 28°C or fall below 13°C during this month in Santorini.
 In recent times, the hottest May day ever recorded on the island saw temperatures rise up to 34°C. On the other hand, the coldest May day ever recorded in Santorini saw temperatures fall down to 9°C.

-Throughout May, Santorini enjoys an average of 12 hours of sunshine every day that's one hour more each day than in April.
-With so many sunshine hours to enjoy every single day, you'll have endless opportunities to get out and about for a bit of exploring or take it easy and work on your tan by the pool or at the beach.
+Throughout May, Santorini enjoys an average of 12 hours of sunshine every day.
+This means you'll have endless opportunities to get out and about for a bit of exploring.

-If you do plan on hitting the beach whilst on holiday, you'll be pleased to hear that the average sea water temperature for the beaches in Santorini in May is 19°C. This average temperature makes May the first month of the year when it's warm enough to go swimming.
-If you still think the water is a bit too cool for a dip, there are plenty of indoor and heated swimming pools around Santorini where you can enjoy a much warmer swim.
+If you do plan on hitting the beach in Santorini, you'll be pleased to hear that the average sea water temperature for the beaches in Santorini in May is 19°C. This makes May the first month of the year when it's warm enough to go swimming.

 Santorini Hotels in May